grayfrost90/bottle-lights/static/index.md

 # About

-Add some information about your project here.
+(Bottles+Lights+ESPHome)*Home Assistant=No more dead batteries, and automated lights

 # Installation

-You can use the button below to install the pre-built firmware directly to your device via USB from the browser.
+You can use the button below to install the pre-built firmware directly to your bottle lights device via USB from the browser.

 <esp-web-install-button manifest="./manifest.json"></esp-web-install-button>